Wednesday, October 2, 2024

 Historic Ecology: Oak Trees

 One of the biggest changes to the Ventura River ecosystem came with the influx of settlers in the 1800s.
 Some say the oak woodland that filled the valley was so dense that a squirrel could travel in the canopy from Ojai to the beach in Ventura without touching the ground.
-But as people moved in land was cleared to make room for agriculture and the wood exported to the growing city of Los Angeles, much of it to be burned as firewood.
+But as people moved in, land was cleared to make room for agriculture with the wood exported to the growing city of Los Angeles, much of it to be burned as firewood.

 Recognizing the importance of maintaining and restoring the remaining oak woodlands, the County of Ventura and other jurisdictions throughout California have ordinances protecting oak trees.
 Many organizations work to educate residents and coordinate volunteer efforts.
 In the Ojai Valley this includes;